-Chief Executive - Head of Paid Service Corporate Director Finance and Resources - Section 151 Officer Director Legal & Governance - Monitoring Officer
+Chief Executive - Head of Paid Service

+Director of Finance - Section 151 Officer

+Corporate Director of Governance - Monitoring Officer

 Such posts will have functions described in Articles 12.5 - 12.7 below.

 12.4 Structure

 The overall structure of the Council showing the management and deployment of employees is set out in Part 7 of this Constitution.